kleinfreund/kleinfreund.de/content/post/2015/2015-05-30-laura-groves-committed-language-ep-review.md

 First introduced to me by Andrew Jerwis on the [98th installment](https://bandcamp.com/?show=114) of the Bandcamp Weekly, the record reposed in my wishlist for a few months.
 Now it’s in the bag.

-<p>The opener of the EP <em>Committed Language</em>  is a slow-starting, quiet song that develops a moody groove halfway through powered by a sharp voice.
-That melody in the background during the refrain could go on and on. <q>Into the light, into the light, intooo …</q></p>
+The opener of the EP *Committed Language*  is a slow-starting, quiet song that develops a moody groove halfway through powered by a sharp voice.
+That melody in the background during the refrain could go on and on.
+“Into the light, into the light, intooo …”

 <iframe style="border: 0; width: 100%; height: 42px;" src="https://bandcamp.com/EmbeddedPlayer/album=1858991505/size=small/bgcol=ffffff/track=146270167/transparent=true/" seamless><a href="http://lauragroves.bandcamp.com/album/committed-language-ep">Laura Groves – Committed Language (EP)</a></iframe>

 Dream Story features a voice just as sharp and really puts me into a little daydream.
 The whole structure sways and swings.
 Timidly quiet starting segments which turn into slightly breezier pieces with subtle crescendos.
 Everything is covered in a woozy atmosphere.
 The simple background melodies and beats make things concrete.

-<p>The third song <em>Friday</em> has more of a ballad-like aesthetic with a piano accentuating the whole song.
-Although not everyone might agree, the song sounds like a perfectly fine Friday to me. <q>In my life.
+The third song *Friday* has more of a ballad-like aesthetic with a piano accentuating the whole song.
+Although not everyone might agree, the song sounds like a perfectly fine Friday to me.
+“In my life.
 In my life.
-Need you in my life!</q></p>
+Need you in my life!”

-<p><em>Mystique</em> is the last track on this EP and sticks out as a special distinctable piece at first glance.
-It soon evolves into a theme quite similar to that of <em>Dream Story</em>.
+*Mystique* is the last track on this EP and sticks out as a special distinctable piece at first glance.
+It soon evolves into a theme quite similar to that of *Dream Story*.
 Again layered sustained voices make the mood.
 All that is accompanied by romantic percussions of the slow drums.
-Beautiful. <q>I think I’m ready now, bring back the mistery.</q></p>
+Beautiful.
+“I think I’m ready now, bring back the mistery.”

 <figure>
   <iframe style="border: 0; width: 100%; height: 42px;" src="https://bandcamp.com/EmbeddedPlayer/album=562937539/size=small/bgcol=ffffff/track=1001647541/transparent=true/" seamless><a href="http://nautic.bandcamp.com/album/navy-blue-ep">Nautic – Navy Blue (EP)</a></iframe>